 When it comes to webinar titles, our secret ingredient could be called “personality.”
 (Maybe not as secret as you’d expect.)
-While the above components are important, at some point you have to add a little more humanity to your events.
+While the above components are essential, at some point, you have to add a little more humanity to your events.
 Otherwise, a robot could do your job.

 Adding some personality to your webinar titles can be tough.
 We’ve learned a few tricks to make it a bit easier.